 The Weiss/Manfredi and Teeple Architects design of the proposed PIE Complex Phase 1 will be 13 storeys plus mechanical penthouse with one level of below grade parking.
 Floor-to-floor heights are approximately 4.15m, with exception of below grade parking that is higher at approximately 6.65m to accommodate loading dock and waste management.
 The double height mechanical penthouse is approximately 10m.
 The footprint of the proposed building is generally trapezoidal in shape while the mass of the building is similar to a flat-topped pyramid in that all four facades angle inwards as the height of the building increases.
 The bulk of the mass is located on the lower levels with smaller floor plates on the upper levels.
 At its closest point, the building will be setback approximately 6 metres from College Street.
-The setback along College Street for the first two storeys is greater at approximately 8.2 metres.
+The setback along College Street for the first two storeys is greater at approximately 10.6 metres, with the exception of a set of stairs leading to the second floor where the setback is approximately 8.2 metres.
 The building is located 2.5 metres from the property line to the west.
 On the north side, the building setback increases from east to west, creating more open space between the proposed and existing properties to the north-currently there is an existing pedestrian dirt path on 112 College Street from Queen's Park Subway that cuts through to 2 Surrey Place and other properties beyond.
 Given the tapered design of the building, the setbacks increase above the 3rd storey.